sinking-point/ender/README.md

-# Ender - Provisional 8th Place Orbit Wars Agent
+# Ender - 8th Place Orbit Wars Agent

 PyTorch training and inference code for a Kaggle Orbit Wars agent, backed by a JAX environment for high-throughput self-play.